snipergaming888/BTD6-MM---INSTA-Farm/README.md

 most likey not. if you are still sceptical, run steam in offline mode.

 # How do i farm insta monkeys!!!!!
-right now it only works if there is a BTD6 event that has the insta-monkey loot crates.
+right now the insta farming one only works if there is a BTD6 event that has the insta-monkey loot crates.